Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* Stay close to the central platform and destroy the cards immediately as they appear.
-Back off the platform a bit after destroying at least 1 card.
+Stay close to the central platform and destroy the cards immediately as they appear.
+Back off the platform a bit after destroying one of them or you'll get hit by the blades of the central platform.

-* The gunners if destoyed will shoot at Oogie for a bit of damage.
-However, it's difficult to destroy them, as they become vulnerable the moment they start shooting.
-You can either go to a safe angle or Fire Blast at the right moment, or just go to the opposite site of the arena where it's safe.
+The gunners can be destroyed and if done so will damage Oogie Boogie for a bit of damage.
+You can either go for them, or just go to the opposite side of the arena to not get hit.

-* After the gunners, the cards will reapper, except for the ones destroyed before.
-It's the same thing as before, but after a while exploding dices will appear from the ground.
-You need to throw them away with △ immediately.
+After the gunners, the cards will appear again.
+Then exploding dices will appear that need to be disposed immediately by grabbing and throwing them away.

-* Then the dices will appear again, but they won't explode immediately.
-At this moment, Oogie will sing the WOW part of the song, and he'll have his mouth wide open.
+After this, the dices will appear again, but they won't explode immediately this time.
+At this moment, Oogie will sing the WOW part of the song, and he'll have his mouth wide open whenever he sings WOW.
 Throw the dices at him when his mouth is open and stay right on the empty spot where the dice was to avoid the explosions.
 After the third WOW, Oogie will explode, taking damage and stunned for a bit, making him vulnerable to some damage.
-Everything will repeat from the start then.
+If you don't, it won't be possible to damage him.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248519.png">